Montana/manifest/README.md

 This is the perfect package (`cURL`) to show a multiarch docker image using `ppc64le`, `s390x`, and it's manifests.

+### What are Docker Manifests, why do I need to use manifest?

+Any registry or runtime that claims to have Docker distribution v2 API/v2.2 image specification (this can easily be checked) support will be interacting with the various `manifest` types to find out the following things inside a image:

+1. What are the _actual_ filesystem content, (layers) will be needed to build the root filesystem for the container.

+2. Any specific image config that is necessary to know how to run a container, some are more niche than others for using certain images.
+For example, information like what command(s) to run when starting the container (as probably represented in the Dockerfile that was used to build the image).

 ## Docker configuration files

 By default, the Docker command line stores its configuration files in a directory called `.docker` within your `$HOME` directory, this can obviously be changed, but for now we are talking by standard practices.